-Kansas Wesleyan University is in compliance with the Equity in Athletic Disclosure Act of 1994, Section 360B of Public Law 103-382.
+Kansas Wesleyan University complies with the Equity in Athletic Disclosure Act of 1994, Section 360B of Public Law 103-382.
 Information required in this act is available for inspection in the K-Dub Hub by students, prospective students or the public.